Metacor/Minecraft-Speedrun-Guide/readme.md

 	* *at the end of this 3 second period, the Blaze will attack with a volley of 3 fireballs over 0.9 seconds*
 		* *if LoS is broken, the Blaze will pause its volley, and resume once LoS is regained*
 	* *after shooting the final shot in its volley, the Fire will burn out, and be on cooldown for 5 seconds*

+* Blazes will Target a Player in its Line of Sight, if the Player is within 48 Blocks of the Blaze
+	* *once acquiring a Target, the Blaze will set itself... **abalze**, for 3 seconds*
+	* *at the end of this 3 second period, the Blaze will begin to shoot a Volley of 3 Fireballs*
+		* *if the Blaze loses Line of Sight with its Target, the Volley will be paused*
+		* *upon regaining Line of Sight, the Volley will be resumed, firing any remaining Fireballs*
+	* *after the final Fireball is shot, the Blaze will not be able to Target for 5 seconds*

 ### The Overworld, Part 2
 * When travelling across Water, it is faster to use a Dolphin's Boost, than it would be to use a Boat